 While the lack of AMT support is not always going to be acceptable, it provides a security benefit to security-conscious buyers who want to avoid having to disable it every time the BIOS is reset (but do not want to permanently disable it on a standard T420).
 There are known exploits in the version used by Lenovo that will likely never be patched.

-These systems use a IGP derived T420 board with a different Ethernet chipset and do not have a discrete GPU option.
+These systems use a IGP T420 board with a different Ethernet chipset and do not have a discrete GPU option.
 These lack AMT BIOS code, but are otherwise identical.
-Due to these changes, the motherboard FRU is different on these altered boards.
-All other parts are interchangeable.
-There are also no differences in how to replace the motherboard as the changes are minor.
+Due to these changes, the motherboard FRU is different on these altered boards but is otherwise identical besides firmware changes.
+This does not affect repair nor interchangeability of other parts on these systems.

 - Intel® Core™ i3 2310M (2.1GHz, 3MB L3, 1333MHz FSB) Note: T420i only.